ErikAlfredsson/TimerStopwatchAndroidStudio/README.md

 TimerStopwatchAndroidStudio
 ===========================

 Schoolproject.
-Timer &amp; Stopwatch that runs with background service.
+Timer &amp; Stopwatch that runs in background service.